IBM/starcraft2-replay-analysis/README.md

 #### Add a new connection to the project

-* Use the DSX menu to select the project containing the notebook.
+* Use the Watson Studio menu to select the project containing the notebook.

 * Click on `+``Add to project` -> `Connections`
 * Choose your Cloudant DB (i.e. `sc2-cloudantNoSQLDB-service`)